arorahallmundar/final-project/who.markdown

 This trend isn’t unique to NYC.
 Nationwide data shows similar patterns: over 90% of homicide perpetrators and about 85% of victims are male ([Everytown Research, 2021](https://everytownresearch.org/report/guns-and-violence-against-women/)).

-The bar chart in Figure 1 makes this pattern immediately clear:
+The bar chart in **Figure 1** makes this pattern immediately clear:
 ![Bar chart gender](/assets/fig1.png)

-*Figure 1: Gender Breakdown of Perpetrators and Victims !BREYTA Í NÝTT!*
+*Figure 1: !BREYTA Í NÝTT!
+Bar chart showing the gender distribution of perpetrators and victims.
+It shows the total number of incidents involving male and female shooters and victims.
+The height of the bars represents how often each gender is involved in shootings.*

 ### Gender patterns
 To go a step further, we looked at **how the genders of shooters and victims interact**.